Austin-Hernandez/poliSEE/docs/ABTEST.md

 ### Name: Position of Search Bar on Search Page
-- US:
+- US4: Golden Path
-- Metric:
+- Metric: Retention
-- Hypothesis:
+- Hypothesis: By changing the position of the search bar within the search page, it will help direct the user to the next step in the golden path and make the interface more user-friendly.
 - Experiment:
 - Variations
 ---